Merchant acquirer vs payment processor: What's the difference?

 Another similarity between the processor and acquirer is that both need to meet the strict regulatory criteria for secure payment data processing.
 However, acquirers are exposed to greater financial risks because their merchant clients may face chargebacks, accept counterfeit payments, go into debt or become insolvent.
 For those reasons, acquirers are subject to more regulatory scrutiny than processors.

-Deciding between a traditional acquiring bank or payment services provider
+Deciding between a traditional acquiring bank or payment service provider

 If you want your business to accept electronic card payments, you’ll need to decide how you want to configure your payment processing.
 You can choose to sign up with a traditional bank for your merchant account, and then choose a separate PSP to carry out your payment processing.